-Writing a lisp compiler from scratch in JavaScript: 3.
-LLVM
+Writing a lisp compiler from scratch in JavaScript: 6.
+LLVM system calls

 Extending a Lisp compiler to generate LLVM IR instead of x86 assembly, covering IR basics, function definitions, and backend architecture.